-Learning Outcomes for \\\\\ (Source: Odessa College Catalog of Courses)
+Learning Outcomes for (Source: Odessa College Catalog of Courses)

-Outcome ICO Students will learn a systematic Critical Thinking Skills - to include process in diagnostics enabling the creative thinking, innovation, inquiry, and ability to determine the most an alysis, evaluation and synthesis of logical approach toward isolating a information performance concern.
-Students will create customer Communication Skills - to include repair orders expressing the effective development, interpretation and concern with the vehicle.
-Students expression of ideas through written, oral will write a comprehensive list and and visual communication description of all tasks performed including tools used in the process.
-Students will use diagnostic data Empirical and Quantitative Skills - to from various types of test include the manipulation and analysis of equipment and compare their data numerical data or observable facts with factory specifications to resulting in informed conclusions determine what action will be necessary to make the repairs.
-Teamwork - to include the ability to consider different points of view and to work effectively with others to support a shared purpose or goal Lab work will be performed in Personal Responsibility - to include the teams that require cooperation ability to connect choices, actions and between individuals to be consequences to ethical decision-making successful.
-Their success will be consequences to entired decision-making reflected by their Lab grade and will be a shared grade.
-The sea of state of states Social Responsibility - to include intercultural competence, knowledge of civic responsibility, and the ability to engage effectively in regional, national, and global communities
+Outcome ICO Students will learn a systematic Critical Thinking Skills - to include process in diagnostics enabling the creative thinking, innovation, inquiry, and ability to determine the most analysis, evaluation and synthesis of logical approach toward isolating a information performance concern.
+Students will create customer Communication Skills - to include repair orders expressing the concern with the vehicle.
+Students effective development, interpretation and expression of ideas through written, oral will write a comprehensive list and and visual communication description of all tasks performed and visual communication including tools used in the process.
+Students will use diagnostic data Empirical and Quantitative Skills - to from various types of test include the manipulation and analysis of equipment and compare their data numerical data or observable facts with factory specifications to determine what action will be resulting in informed conclusions necessary to make the repairs.
+Teamwork - to include the ability to consider different points of view and to work effectively with others to support a shared purpose or goal Lab work will be performed in Personal Responsibility - to include the teams that require cooperation between individuals to be ability to connect choices, actions and consequences to ethical decision-making successful.
+Their success will be consequences to ethical decision-making reflected by their Lab grade and will be a shared grade. wii be a siarea grade.
+Social Responsibility - to include intercultural competence, knowledge of civic responsibility, and the ability to engage effectively in regional, national, and global communities